andyld97/Clock11/README.md

 # Clock11

+Update: "Thank you for your feedback!
+We made it possible to display the date and time on secondary monitors with Build 22509, now available in the Dev Channel: https://aka.ms/wip22509"

 ## What is Clock11?

 Clock11 is a very small app which brings back the clock on all other taskbars except the primary taskbar.